kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_with_invalid_array/while_try_this_and_x0021foo.md

         }
     ],
     "isModule": false,
-    "text": "do while [catch] while try this and !foo", "fileName": "__root__",
+    "source": "do while [catch] while try this and !foo", "fileName": "__root__",
     "flags": 0,
     "start": 0,